 Home Aeration Units

-IN SOME OF THEIR REPORTS, the USA EPA has stated that aeration is one of the best technology available today that can remove radon in the water.
+In some of their reports, the USA EPA has stated that aeration is one of the best technologies available today to remove radon from the water.

 The home aeration units can agitate the water physically and allow the dissolved radon gas to be vented and collected outside.

-With the current innovation in home aeration units, it can remove about 99.9% of radon on it.
+The current innovation in home aeration units can remove about 99.9% of radon.

-If you wish to install home aeration units, other quality issues of the water must be taken into account.
-This includes the levels of manganese, iron, plus other contaminants.
-If your water is high on these types of contaminants, they may need to be pre-treated so that they won’t clog the aeration unit.
-Also, you can use disinfection equipment since some of the aeration units will not allow bacterial contamination in the water system.
+If your water contains these contaminants, it may need to be pre-treated so it won’t clog the aeration unit.
+You can also use disinfection equipment, as some aeration units do not allow bacterial contamination in the water system.

 Various aeration treatment units are available nowadays.
-However, they all function on the principle that aerating or agitating the water will enable the radon gas to escape to vent and capture.
+However, they all function on the principle that aerating or agitating the water will enable the radon gas to escape to the vent and be captured.

-Each of the units has advantages and disadvantages.
-One of the common aeration styles is a spray aeration unit.
-In this style, the water that contains radon is sprayed in the tank through a nozzle.
-The increased surface area of the sprayed water droplets will cause the radon to come out of the water in the form of a gas, while the air blower will carry the radon gas to a vent located outside your home.
+Each unit has advantages and disadvantages.
+One common aeration style is a spray aeration unit.
+Radon water is sprayed into the tank through a nozzle in this style.
+The increased surface area of the sprayed water droplets causes the radon to escape as a gas, while the air blower carries the gas to a vent outside your home.

-In the initial spraying, about 50% of the radon only will be removed.
-As such, you need to spray the water several times to increase the removal efficiencies.
-To have a supply of the treated water, you must use a large holding tank or a 100-gallon tank.
+The initial spraying will remove only about 50% of the radon.
+Therefore, you must spray the water several times to increase the removal efficiency.
+To have a supply of treated water, you must use a large holding tank or a 100-gallon tank.

 If the column is high, it can remove about 95% of radon in the water.
 Then, the final stage of the aeration system uses a shallow tray that will contact the water and the air.

-Water will be sprayed into the tray, and it will flow on the ashtray as the air is sprayed up through the tiny holes located on the bottom.
-As such, it can remove more than 99.9% of radon in the water, and it vents outside of your home.
+Water is sprayed into the tray and flows onto the ashtray, while air is sprayed through the tiny holes on the bottom.
+As such, it can remove more than 99.9% of radon from the water and vents outside your home.

 Levels of Radon to Look Out

-Currently, no federal law or regulation enforces the standard level of radon in drinking water.
-The EPA has proposed to set a rule to regulate the level of radon in the drinking water from the municipal water suppliers or those water systems that cater to more than 25 households a whole year-round.
-The EPA does not regulate the water wells managed privately.
+No federal law or regulation enforces the standard radon level in drinking water.
+The EPA has proposed a rule to regulate the radon level in drinking water from municipal water suppliers or systems catering to more than 25 households annually.
+The EPA does not regulate privately managed water wells.

 With this requirement, it is assumed that the State also takes action to reduce radon levels indoors by developing EPA-approved air units.
 It also includes an enhanced indoor air program by the State called the Multimedia Mitigation Programs.

-With the proposed regulation, those States that did not wish to develop their indoor air programs are required to reduce radon levels in their community water systems of up to 300 pCi/L.
+With the proposed regulation, those States that did not wish to develop their indoor air programs are required to reduce radon levels in their community water systems by up to 300 pCi/L.

-With this amount of radon in the water, it will contribute only about 0.03 pCi/ L of radon to the air inside your home.
-Even if a State does not develop and approve of an enhanced indoor air program, private homes may choose water systems with a local radon program and produce drinking water of 4,000 pCi/L.
+The water's radon content will contribute only about 0.03 pCi/ L to the air inside your home.
+Even if a State does not develop and approve an enhanced indoor air program, private homes may choose water systems with a local radon program and produce drinking water with 4,000 pCi/L.

 Conclusion